Anthony Wingfield (d. 1593)

-Anthony Wingfield of Sibston (1506–1593) was an English Courtier, and Black Rod from 1591 until his death.
+Anthony Wingfield of Sibston (1506–1593) was an English courtier, a gentleman usher and Black Rod from 1591 until his death.
 He was one of the fifteen children of Sir Anthony Wingfield and his wife Elizabeth, née Vere.

-Marriages and children
+Career and family

 Anthony married firstly Katherine (died 1558), daughter of Sir Thomas Blennerhassett of Frenze, Norfolk, and widow of John Gosnold (d.1554) of Shrubland Park in Barham, Suffolk;

 He married secondly Jane (died 1562), daughter of Edmund Purpett of the manor of Waldingfield;

-He married thirdly Elizabeth, daughter of Ralph Leeche of Chatsworth, Derbyshire.
+He married thirdly Elizabeth Wingfield nee Leche, a daughter of Ralph Leeche of Chatsworth, Derbyshire, and a half-sister of Bess of Hardwick.
+Wingfield wrote to his wife about the purchase of suitable New Year's Day gifts for Elizabeth I, including a cloak and safeguard of watchet blue satin.

+Ushers took charge of arrangements for the lodgings of the Queen when she went on progress.
+When William More was reluctant to host the Queen at his newly rebuilt Loseley Park he asked Wingfield to prevent the visit.
+Wingfield enlisted courtiers to speak to Elizabeth about the unsatisfactory small rooms at Loseley, but the visit went ahead.

-Wingfield was Black Rod from 1591 until his death in 1593.
+Wingfield made preparations for a tournament of running at the tilt in November 1589.
+He was Black Rod from 1591 until his death in 1593.